 I was part of a larger effort to redesign the volvocars.com website from the ground up and contributed to the following alongside the design team and multiple product teams:

 The biggest initiative in this project was creating a new landing page.
 With a new look and feel, we wanted to showcase Volvo Recharge, a new line of electric and hybrid cars, while also giving visitors a way to view other powertrain offerings (i.e. gas vehicles).
-And of course working on such a high traffic page required extensive cross-functional collaboration between design and other departments within the Volvo organization.

-Additionally, another challenge in this project was that we did not have an established design system to work from as our new design system was being created in parallel workflow.
+Another challenge in this project was that we did not have an established design system to work from as our new design system was being created in parallel workflow.

-As the principal designer for this effort, my task was to design the Summary screen the user sees after configuring a car.
+As the lead designer for this effort, my task was to design the Summary screen the user sees after configuring a car.
 This summary needs to include an overview of their selections along with a sticker sheet of all the car features, pricing options (which vary by market), and nearby test drive suggestions.

 To solve for the challenge that different markets have distinct offerings, I conducted an audit across Volvo’s primary markets for their primary, secondary, and tertiary CTAs; what pricing options were available; and catalogued any edge cases (spreadsheet below).
 I used this to determine which CTAs were most common across a majority of the markets, and to ensure my design would be flexible to accommodate for all use cases.